 Q11.
 What research is currently happening ?

 A11.
-The following is in a constant process of being updated as worldwide changes are ongoing and therefore may seem a little ‘untidy’ at times !
+The following is in a constant process of being updated as worldwide changes are ongoing and therefore may seem a little ‘untidy’ and outdated at times !
 All research articles published on the site can be found via our index of ‘Posts by Topics’, on the right hand column of the front page of the site.

 In March 2006, the Canadian Institute of Health Research (CIHR) agreed and asked scientists to submit proposals for up to $600,000 in funding to study ME/CFS.
 It then used an independent panel of experts in the field to evaluate the submitted applications.